© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Rookyard Farm Moats is a scheduled monument protected by Historic England under reference 1451408.
 View the official record →

-Rookyard Farm Moats is a medieval moated site located in Suffolk, England.
+Rookyard Farm Moats is a scheduled ancient monument in Suffolk comprising the remains of a medieval moated enclosure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1451408.

 Rookyard Farm Moats is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1451408.